Honors Project

 The project culminates in a showcase where the entire URI community, including faculty, sponsors, and the Provost, listen to Honors students share their work.

-We recommend that you attend the conference the year before you do your project so that you have a better understanding of what this entails.
+We recommend that you attend the May showcase the year before you do your project so that you have a better understanding of what this entails.
 Dates and details can be found on the Honors Program website, through our social media, or by contacting the Honors Program Office.
 For those graduating in December, special arrangements for presentation will be made to give them an opportunity to present their projects.